Skip to content

 Whether it’s through a formal program with assigned mentors, or informal relationships that allow more flexibility, mentors can help guide employees toward professional improvement so they’re rehearsed and ready to take on their next role.

-Overall, the program should make employees appreciate their professional progression and feel more prepared to take on their next role, whatever it may be.
+Mentorships should make employees feel more prepared for their next role—whatever it may be.

 2. Give your employees stretch projects